KGeri201/AlarmClock/README.md

 ## Hardware
 ### PCB
 It is a nearly one sided PCB.
-Unfortunatelly I had to make three GND-connections to the second site to make the design some sort of clean.
+Unfortunatelly I had to make some GND-connections to the second site to make the design some sort of clean.

 Special thanks to [dereisl](https://github.com/dereisl) for the perfect [documentation](https://github.com/dereisl/esp32-radio).